iaincollins/structured-data-api/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/glitchdigital/structured-data-api)

 This is the easiest way to get started.
-You'll probably want to configure some options using enviornment variables if use Heroku.
+You'll probably want to configure some options using environment variables if use Heroku.
 See the section "Deploying to Heroku" for more details.

 ## About this platform